 Musicbed was missing one critical part from the website, which was the culture & career page.
-Musicbed had no job website where to post new openings, and to show the culture.
-This website was a platform to tell the audience about the culture of Musicbed.SEE THE SITE
+Musicbed had no job website where to post new openings and their company culture.
+This website was a platform to highlight Musicbed's culture.SEE THE SITE

-For 2 to 3 months, I came up with the design, and implemented it by using the platform "Webflow".
+For 2 to 3 months, I designed and implemented Musicbed's culture & career page by using the "Webflow" platform.
 This was the first multi-paged website that didn't go through the development team for coding.
-I managed to build and animate the whole project, I brought the culture & career page to life.
+In building and animating the whole project, I brought the culture & career page to life.